'The most important issue to come before the city this century'

 McAteer wrongly regarded this as a “moment of realisation,” which given subsequent events it obviously was not.

-A young John Hume, Chairman of the UDAC and a senior coordinator of the protest, also viewed Derry’s case as “unanswerable” and expressed confidence in the people of Northern Ireland’s “normal sense of justice,” but it turned out that O’Neill was doggedly determined that the Government endorsement of Lockwood be upheld.
+A young John Hume, Chairman of the UDAC and a senior co-ordinator of the protest, also viewed Derry’s case as “unanswerable” and expressed confidence in the people of north's “normal sense of justice,” but it turned out that O’Neill was doggedly determined that the Government endorsement of Lockwood be upheld.

 Two weeks later, the Lockwood Report came before the Northern Ireland Parliament in a debate that would last for over sixteen hours and, which would effectively deal a hammer blow to the UDAC.